What Does God Want?

 So questions about what job to take or should you go the Christmas party at your mother’s or your in-laws are so ancillary to anything with Biblical meaning that they bothered me.

 But I went anyway.
-I had a couple of friends there as well as a man that I couldn’t stand.
+I had a couple of friends there as well as a man that I could barely tolerate.
 Everyone called him Brother G. He was one of the OBGYNs in town and was very enthusiastic about his faith.
-He worked tirelessly on creating a small following around town and was revered by several men as someone who is completely sold out to his faith.
+He worked tirelessly at creating a small following around town and was revered by several men as someone who wholeheartedly believed.
 I saw him as someone working harder to build a following than someone working with people who actually needed help.
 He directed all the men in his cadre to obtain their passports since they certainly wanted to be ready to go wherever God calls them to go.
 I frustrated a couple of the guys once by asking them what language they were learning.
 They were perplexed by my question.
 “Well, I said.
 “You’ve got passports.
 Should you be ready to go to Senegal or Bolivia or New York City?
 If the key is that you have to be ready for anything, then you should start learning now.
 Who knows where you will be called or what language they will speak?”
 This didn’t go over well.

 One Wednesday morning, Brother G was especially pious and told us that there are many times in his practice that he doesn’t know what to do when delivering a baby.
 I piped up, not able to let this comment go, and asked, “Don’t babies just deliver themselves most of the time?
 Obviously, there are times of trouble and, it seems to me, that’s exactly what you’re there for.
 I wouldn’t like it at all if that’s just when you decided to leave.”